 - In a separate bowl, mix all the dry ingredients together, then gently fold them into the wet mixture in three stages.

 - Spoon the mixture into your lined loaf tin and bake for 50-60 minutes.
 We know, it’s relatively long, but it’s the price we pay for a good banana bread.
 The bread should then be golden and have risen well.
-If you’re not 100% sure whether or not the bread is fully cooked, don’t hesitate to simply slot a small knife into the centre of the cake, and if it comes out clean – it’s go time!
+If you’re not 100% sure whether or not the bread is fully cooked, don’t hesitate to simply slot a small knife into the centre of the cake, and if it comes out clean –

 - Banana bread can be jazzed up in loads of ways.
 We suggest popping 100g blueberries- fresh or frozen- tossed in a tbsp plain flour.
 This will stop them from sinking.